This article is part of CMO.com’s February series about mobile. Click here for more.

 At first, those differences appeared in the specificity of their searches.
 Rather than typing in a broad search for a particular product, they would type “stores that sell [insert brand] near me.”
 Instead of returning vaguely relevant responses, search engines used mobile device data to detect users’ locations and served results based on that information.

-Now that text-based mobile search has reached adulthood—it officially surpassed desktop nearly three years ago—we’re experiencing yet another watershed moment for mobile search, accelerated by artificial intelligence technologies, such as deep learning and natural language processing.
+Now that text-based mobile search has reached adulthood—it officially surpassed desktop nearly three years ago—we’re experiencing yet another watershed moment for mobile search, accelerated by artificial intelligence technologies, such as deep learning, machine learning and natural language processing.